noahverner1995/SAND-wich/README.md

 ## Getting help

-If you have questions, concerns, bug reports, etc, please file an issue in this repository's Issue Tracker.
+If you have questions, concerns, bug reports, etc, please file an issue in <a href ="https://github.com/noahverner1995/SAND-wich/issues">this repository's Issue Tracker</a>.

 ## Credits and references